Stokes’ Theorem

 \]

-I.e. the surface integral computing the curl across a surface
+I.e. the surface integral that computes the total circulation, the sum of the curl, on a surface

-is equal to the line integral along its boundary.
+is equal to the line integral that computes the circulation along its boundary.

 for a simple expanse \(E\) whose boundary \(S = \partial E\)